Atsubyo/vending-machine/README.md

-# vending-machine
+# Vending Machine

-Virtual Vending Machine
+Welcome to the Virtual Vending Machine!